holographicSol/OmegaFindv2/README.md

     and buffers of files during deobfuscation scans to 'trusted' buffer, suffix associations in the database.

+    [ Reveal Scan (R-Scan) ]
+    Return the file type of all files encountered during scan.

     [ Type Scan (T-SCAN) ]
     Return files of certain types.
     Aggregates all file types specified.
 Again not by suffix but by known suffix, buffer